Canva Review (2023) — All the Pros and Cons

 The ‘Uploads’ feature in Canva

-Once you’ve uploaded an asset, you can simply grab it from the ‘images,’ ‘videos’ and ‘audio’ tabs provided and insert it into your projects.
+Once you’ve imported an asset, you can simply grab it from the ‘images,’ ‘videos’ and ‘audio’ tabs provided and insert it into your projects.

 Photo editing options in Canva